MarcusBarnes/mik/README_DEV.md

 ## Running tests

-From within the mik directory, run:
+From within the mik directory, `cd` into the 'tests' directory and run `phpunit`.

-`phpunit --bootstrap vendor/autoload.php tests`

-If you want to skip running the FITS tests, run:

-`phpunit --exclude-group FITS --bootstrap  vendor/autoload.php tests`